Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 ___
 # Gradient descent
 - An optimisation algorithm typically used for minimising the cost function in [[Neural_networks|neural networks]].
-- Adjusts the initial parameters in small steps proportional to the negative of the function gradient at the current point.
-This continues until it converges to the function minimum
+- The **gradient** is the direction of steepest increase, this can be used to adjust parameters in small steps in proportion to the negative of the gradient until a function's minimum is reached
 $$\beta = \beta - \alpha \cdot I_{\beta}$$
 $$\beta=\text{model parameters}$$
 $$\alpha=\text{learning rate}$$